After the Removal of Teeth

 The removal of many teeth at one time is quite different than the extraction of one or two teeth.
 Because the bone sometimes must be shaped and smoothed prior to the insertion of a denture, the following conditions may occur, all of which are considered normal:

-- There may be more bleeding and selling and this is to e expected.
+- There may be more bleeding and swelling and this is to be expected.

 - The area operated on will reach maximum swelling in two days.
 Swelling and discoloration around the eye may occur.

 - If the corners of the mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment like Vaseline or Chap Stick.